kyang09/scores_streamer/README.md

 First, make sure you install Python 3:
     https://www.python.org/downloads

-**If successful or present, you should either be able to enter the Python shell in the commandline like this:**
+**If successful or present, you should either be able to enter the Python shell in the command-line like this:**
     On Windows:
         `py -3`.
     On Mac/Linux: